Post-Viral Fatigue and CFS: Symptoms, Causes, Diagnosis, and Treatment

 The most commonly suggested treatment is rest.
 This means relaxing or sleeping when you feel tired (which may be all the time), getting at least 8 to 9 hours of sleep a night, and reducing daily activities.
 This method is aimed at conserving energy and giving the body the downtime it needs to recover.

-While it might seem that rest is helping in the moment, it doesn’t ultimately address the root cause of the condition, which is cross-wiring in the limbic system.
-Additionally, relying on getting excessive rest to function can significantly hinder every aspect of your life, from productivity to relationships to your sense of well-being.
+While it might seem that rest is helping at the moment, it doesn’t ultimately address the root cause of the condition.
+Additionally, solely relying on getting excessive rest to function can significantly hinder every aspect of your life, from productivity to relationships to your sense of well-being.

 Pain medication